JimmieXiong/BookNow/Architecture.md

   - User interactions such as button clicks (e.g., login or search) trigger event handlers defined in the controller classes.
 For example, the `onLoginButtonAction()` method in `LoginController` is triggered when the login button is clicked.

 - **From Controller to Model**:
-  - Controllers interact with the model by calling methods in the `DBConnection` class to fetch or modify data.
-For example, `DBConnection.login()` is called from the `LoginController` to check user credentials.
+  - Controllers interact with the model layer via `UserServices` and `RestaurantServices`.
+For example, `UserServices.login()` is called from `LoginController` to verify user credentials, and `RestaurantServices.findAvailableRestaurants()` is called from `BookNowController` to fetch available restaurants based on user input.

 - **From Controller to View**:
   - Once the controller receives data from the model, it updates the view accordingly.
-For instance, the `BookNowController` populates the restaurant list in the view after fetching the search results.
+For instance, the `BookNowController` populates the restaurant list in the view after fetching the search results from `RestaurantServices`.

 ---

 ## **Key Principles Followed:**

 1. **High Cohesion**:
-  - Each class and layer has a well-defined responsibility.
-Views handle UI rendering, controllers manage logic and interaction between layers, and models handle data.
+  - Each layer has a well-defined responsibility.
+The views handle UI rendering, controllers manage interaction between layers, and models handle data and business logic.

 2. **Low Coupling**:
   - The layers are kept separate, allowing for independent development and maintenance.
-For instance, the controller only knows about the `DBConnection` class, not the underlying database schema, while the views are unaware of the data source.
+Controllers only interact with the service layer (`UserServices`, `RestaurantServices`), while the view layer remains unaware of the data source and business logic.

 3. **Layered Communication**:
   - Data flows from the user (via the view), through the controller, to the model, and then back to the view.
-This clear communication flow ensures that data and presentation logic are decoupled.
+This clear communication flow ensures that the data, presentation, and control logic are decoupled.

 ---
 # Sequence Diagram for Customer Login and Restaurant Search